tbenyon/wordpress_external_login_plugin/readme.txt

 * Map the names for your database fields against the required WordPress fields
 * Map roles from your 'external database' to those found in WordPress e.g. a student in the 'external database' becomes an editor in the WordPress database.
 * Every time a user logs in, their WordPress user will be updated with the details from the 'external database'.
+* Exclude certain users from accessing the WordPress admin area based on any field in the Users table on the External Database
+* Ability to fall back to the generated WordPress user for login if the 'external database' is unavailable.
+* Block users based on their role
+* Block a user based on any field in your users table
+* Redirect the user after being successfully authenticated
+* Support for different database types:
+    * MySQL
+    * PostgreSQL
+    * Microsoft SQL
 * Many password hashing methods are supported including:
     * bcrypt
     * md2